How to Budget Your First Paycheck

 Step 3: Set Up Your Money Priority List

-If your employer matches, contribute at least enough to get the full match.
-It's free money - 50-100% instant return.
+- Get the 401(k) match — If your employer matches, contribute at least enough for the full match.
+It's free money — 50-100% instant return.

-Save $1,000 as fast as possible.
-This prevents you from going into debt for unexpected expenses.
+- Build a starter emergency fund — Save $1,000 as fast as possible.
+This prevents going into debt for unexpected expenses.

 Real Example: $50,000 Salary Budget